UNFmontreal/Dcm2Bids/README.md

 ## Scope

-`dcm2bids` is a community centered project.
+`dcm2bids` is a community-centered project.
 It aims to be a friendly, easy-to-use tool to convert your dicoms.
 Our main goal is to make the dicom to BIDS conversion as effortless as possible.
 Even if in the near future more advanced features will be added, we'll keep the focus on your day